saeed-sufi/JS_Learning/README.md

 * Arrays are special types of objects where the keys are an ordered set of indices.

+* Put helper functions after the main code.

+* Remember to take benefit of `continue` directive to avoid extra nesting.

 Learn javascript: Full stack from scratch
 Brad Schiff